 There is enough yardage (about 2700 yards!) of Cotton Pure on a Cone to make a classic cotton coverlet of generous size; this one is 42 x 61 inches.
-Apart from the natural beauty of this unmercerized Pima cotton, there’s its weight.
+Apart from the natural beauty of this unmercerized organically grown cotton, there’s its weight.
 If you’re the type who likes, needs, wants to sleep under a blanket even on the most sweltering nights, this is your answer.
 It’s heavy, not bulky; cozy, not hot.
 Perfect.

 - A size G (4.5mm) crochet hook